 Table 1 and Figure 4 present the application of descriptive statistics on the Taxonomy of Organizational Conflicts according to their Scope of Action.
 This proves that the most present organizational conflicts on board of Maritime Support vessels are the 'Intraorganizational Conflicts linked to organizational structure' and 'Intraorganizational Conflicts linked to the workflow manner'.
-Besides, the two types of less present conflicts that have been identified are 'Intraorganizational Conflicts Linked to the Organization's Goals' and 'Intraorganizational Conflicts Linked to the Institutions' Nature'.
+Besides, the two types of less present conflicts that have been identified are 'Intraorganizational Conflicts Linked to the Institutions' Nature'.